Topsail Beach

 The South End represents one of the last remaining undeveloped, privately owned sites on any North Carolina barrier island.
 This property is UNPARALLELED in terms of coastal conservation values AND it is UNPROTECTED from future residential development.
 However, the property owners have given the North Carolina Coastal Land Trust a window of opportunity to buy and protect the property—forever.

 The Coastal Land Trust has recently negotiated and signed a contract with the owners to purchase the property.
 Read the full press release here.
 This is exciting news to the many people who enjoy the unfettered beauty of the South End and want to see it permanently conserved.
-However, the Coastal Land Trust has a daunting task ahead, to raise nearly $8M to complete the purchase.
+However, the Coastal Land Trust has a daunting task ahead, to raise more than $7.8 million to complete the purchase.
 While the Coastal Land Trust will request several state and federal grants, we also need private contributions to save the South End.
 We need your help!

 The time is now to Save the South End forever.
 LET’S MAKE IT HAPPEN!